deis/deis/MIGRATING.md

 there is a CoreOS solution, Deis cannot support clusters on DigitalOcean.

-If you use Digital Ocean, please
+If you use DigitalOcean, please
 [show your support](http://digitalocean.uservoice.com/forums/136585-digital-ocean/suggestions/4250154-suport-coreos-as-a-deployment-platform)
 for CoreOS and help us to support Deis on DO.